Kulutchka/ProxSea/README.md

+<span style="color: red"> !!!
+IMPORTANT: ProxSea Crashes on rpi.
+Will fix it TOMORROW !!! </span>

 # ProxSea

 ProxSea is a self-hosted, Docker-based web proxy with SSL inspection, on-access antivirus scanning, and content filtering — all managed from a clean web dashboard.